Serial sleazeball and full-time asshole Harley "Durianrider" Johnstone has just made the news here in Australia, and for all the wrong reasons.

 It's people like this who help worsen the already struggling public image of cyclists.
 While the rest of us do the right thing, stick to the left, use hand signals to indicate our intentions to motorists, and give a friendly wave or thumbs up when motorists do the right thing, you idiots are out there stubbornly undoing all our good work.

 Fair's fair, folks.
-You want respect from motorists?
+You want respect on the roads?
 Then you unrepresentative numbskulls should wise up, show some respect yourself, and stop making things worse for the rest of us.

 As for Harley Johnstone, why don't you just fuck off back to Thailand, asshole?
 That Today Tonight story, while alerting thousands of people to what a complete jackass you are, is now threatening to set back cyclist-motorist relations in this country a millennium or so.
 While Australian cyclists have reacted to that video by almost unanimously rejecting you as an unrepresentative disgrace, and while a lot of the comments on the Today Tonight Facebook page are by people wise to your stupidity and the idiocy of your fanatical vegan ideology, those comments also contain a frighteningly large number of nutters expressing some pretty disturbing anti-cycling sentiment.